Bost/vesmir/README.md

-## (Non-working) Example of using RacketScript with Racket web-server
+## Minimal working example of using RacketScript with Racket web-server

 Install:
 ```bash